-We set out the valuation techniques used below and the key inputs used in these valuation techniques are set out in the tables over the page.
+The valuation techniques used are set out below and the key inputs used in these valuation techniques are set out in the tables over the page.

-UK commercial property was valued using the income capitalisation method, requiring the application of the appropriate market based yield to net operating income.
+Most UK commercial property was valued using the income capitalisation method, requiring the application of the appropriate market based yield to net operating income.
 Adjustments are made to allow for voids when less than five years are left under the current tenancy and to reflect market rent at the point of lease expiry or rent review.
 Estimated fair value is sensitive to and would increase if either net operating income increased or estimated yield decreased.
+The valuation of hotels incorporates the reversionary value subsequent to the expiry of the existing lease.
+Development schemes, where planning consent has been obtained, are valued on a residual basis.

 UK residential property was valued using a sales valuation approach, derived from recent comparable transactions in the market, adjusted by applying discounts to reflect the status of occupation and condition.
 The largest discounts for the status of occupation were applied to those properties subject to registered tenancies, reflecting the relative difference in security of tenure, whilst the smallest discounts were applied to those properties subject to assured shorthold tenancies.
-The base discount for condition was maintained at 10% in 2022 reflecting current estimates of costs being incurred.
-It is estimated that an increase of one percentage point in this discount would result in a decrease of £9.5 million (2021 - £9.1 million) in the value of investment property.
+The base discount for condition was maintained at 10% in 2023 reflecting current estimates of costs being incurred.
+It is estimated that an increase of one percentage point in this discount would result in a decrease of \$10.0 million (2022 - \$9.5 million) in the value of investment property.
 Estimated fair value is sensitive to and would increase if the sales values increased.